Transitions to a Sustainable Future

 Chapter 14: Policy Analysis Based on Computable Equilibrium (PACE)

-Christoph Böhringer, Andreas Löschel and Thomas F. Rutherford 14.1 OVERVIEW PACE (Policy Analysis based on Computable Equilibrium) is a flexible system of computable general equilibrium (CGE) models which integrates the areas of economy, energy and environment.
+Modelling Sustainable Development 30/04/2009 17.05 Chap.
+14 p.
+202 14.
+Policy Analysis Based on Computable Equilibrium (PACE) Christoph Böhringer, Andreas Löschel and Thomas F. Rutherford 14.1 OVERVIEW PACE (Policy Analysis based on Computable Equilibrium) is a flexible system of computable general equilibrium (CGE) models which integrates the areas of economy, energy and environment.
 The generic core of PACE is a standard multisector, multiregion CGE framework of global trade and energy use designated to assess major policy initiatives in a world that is increasingly integrated through trade.
 Departing from the generic core, the various PACE modules allow for the problem-specific analysis of policy interference at different regional and sectoral levels as well as time treatments (static, dynamic-recursive, intertemporal).
 The different PACE modules account for issue-driven priorities in the representation of details and functional relationships.
 There is a module that emphasizes discrete technological choice in the energy system thereby featuring a bottom-up representation of alternative electricity supply options.
 Another module incorporates a detailed description of labor market imperfections and public taxation to trace back the interaction of tax policies and involuntary unemployment (for example due to union-bargaining).
 Further modules include a disaggregate representation of different household types or overlapping generations in order to allow for more detailed incidence analysis or a vintage approach to car stocks in order to investigate the implications of alternative emission regulation policies for automobile industries.
-More recently, an integrated assessment module has been added that links a reduced-form representation of climate relationships with a comprehensive intertemporal multisector, multiregion model for the world economy.
-The PACE modeling system has been primarily used for...
+More recently, an integrated assessment module has been added that links a reduced-form representation of climate relationships with a comprehensive...

 You are not authenticated to view the full text of this chapter or article.